Sup3Legacy/arlustre/README.md

 # Achievements

-Things I have achieved for now :
+Things I have achieved so far :

-- Arduino libcore covering a not-to-bad proportion of the features available on the Arduino Uno platform (GPIO, Serial, some basic timer interrupts as of now)
+- Arduino libcore covering a not-to-bad proportion of the features available on the Arduino Uno platform (GPIO, Serial, some basic timer interrupts so far)
 - Automated build using `zig build`
 - Small Lustre interface containing GPIO-{declaration, read, write}.
-- Lustre test program showing the interaction with LEDs, timers and a button.
+- Lustre test program showing the interaction with LEDs, timers, a potentiometer and a button.

 # How to use